NixOS/nix/doc/manual/rl-next/with-error-reporting.md

             1| with 1; a
              | ^

-       error: value is an integer while a set was expected
+       error: expected a set but found an integer
 ```